codewithsk/qosf-f20/README.md

 ## Solution

-The code for the problem can be found in [Task 1.ipynb](Task%201.ipynb).
+The code for the problem and other experiments can be found in [Task 1.ipynb](Task%201.ipynb).
 The required plot of loss vs. layer is:

 ![overall](./output/1600228618.293382/overall.png)